 The people of London, East England, and the South East rely on EDF Energy for the provision of low-carbon electricity.
 As one of the largest producers of this essential utility in the UK, EDF energy takes its relationship with customers seriously.
 Maintaining strong customer relationships is a top priority for the company.
 That’s why the company turned to SAP Customer Relationship Management (SAP CRM) when it wanted to take customer service to a higher level.

 The SAP rollout at EDF Energy was part of a grand business transformation programme called Programme Orchard.
-The main focus of the programme was to improve billing and EDF Energy customer service (click here to see their current contact interface).
+The main focus of the programme was to improve billing and EDF Energy customer service.
 At that time, the managing director for business improvement and technology, Nigel Stevens, had just succeeded Benoit Laclau who was the initiator of Program Orchard.

 Benefits of using SAP CRM